 You may think that since your deck is built with treated wood, sealing it is not necessary.
 But, treated wood does not last long in most weather conditions.
 The sun’s harmful UV rays will start to dry out the wood.
 When this happens, it is more vulnerable to rot and fungus growth.

-Heavy rain and snowfall can also wreak havoc on your new deck when it’s not sealed.
+Heavy rain, heat and moisture from hot tubs, and snowfall can also wreak havoc on your new deck when it’s not sealed.
 Adding a wood sealing creates a waterproof seal, preventing moisture from seeping in.
 It will also reflect UV rays and nourishes the wood.
 This prevents fading and keeps your deck looking newer for longer.

 How to Seal a Deck